sentient-agi/werewolf-template/README.md

 Open the link at the bottom of the runner script: https://hydrogen.sentient.xyz/#/login
 - Use chrome not safari!
 - If you try to log in before the game starts it will give you an error
-- Wait a little and try loggin in again, if more problems see below.
+- Wait a little and try loggin in again, if more problems may need to enable host networking in docker desktop app (setting ->resource -> network and enable host networking).

 **Pro tip** the docs section of this README below is super long and detailed, if using cursor or copilot just @ this file when trouble shooting!